Michigan State vs Kansas State Players to Watch - Sweet 16

 Michigan State Players to Watch

+Jaden puts up 9.6 points, 4 rebounds and 1.1 assists per game.
+Defensively, he delivers 1.2 steals and 0.3 blocked shots.

-Mady Sissoko is averaging 5.1 points, 0.5 assists and 6.2 rebounds per contest.
+Mady Sissoko averages 5.1 points, 6.2 rebounds and 0.5 assists per game, shooting 61% from the floor.

 Kansas State Players to Watch

-Nowell is posting a team-best 7.8 assists per game.
-And he is producing 17.1 points and 3.5 rebounds, making 38.6% of his shots from the floor and 35.1% from 3-point range, with 2.4 triples per contest.
+Nowell leads the Wildcats in assists (7.8 per game), and produces 17.1 points and 3.5 rebounds.
+He also puts up 2.4 steals (10th in college basketball) and 0.1 blocked shots.

-Keyontae Johnson leads the Wildcats in scoring (17.5 points per game) and rebounding (7), and produces 2.2 assists.
-He also puts up 1.1 steals and 0.2 blocked shots.
+Keyontae Johnson is No. 1 on the Wildcats in scoring (17.5 points per game) and rebounding (7), and averages 2.2 assists.
+He also delivers 1.1 steals and 0.2 blocked shots.

-The Wildcats get 10.3 points, 5.8 rebounds and 1.1 assists per game from Nae'Qwan Tomlin.
+Nae'Qwan Tomlin gives the Wildcats 10.3 points, 5.8 rebounds and 1.1 assists per contest.
+He also puts up 1.2 steals and 0.9 blocked shots.

-Desi Sills is putting up 8.8 points, 3.6 rebounds and 2.3 assists per game, making 44.7% of his shots from the field.
+Desi Sills gets the Wildcats 8.8 points, 3.6 rebounds and 2.3 assists per contest.
+He also averages 1 steal and 0.4 blocked shots.

-Cam Carter is posting 6.4 points, 2.9 rebounds and 1.5 assists per contest, making 37.1% of his shots from the field.
+Cam Carter gives the Wildcats 6.4 points, 2.9 rebounds and 1.5 assists per game.
+He also posts 0.9 steals and 0.3 blocked shots.

 Michigan State Top Performers (Last 10 Games)